Galentech/ansible-dehydrated/README.md

 The Configration for single certificates can be overridden using `dehydrated_cert_config`.

 `dehydrated_cert_config` must be a list of dicts.
 Only the elemenent `name:` is mandatory ans must match a certificate name.
-The certificate name is either the first domain listed in domains.txt or the certificate alias, if defined.
+The certificate name is either the first domain listed in `dehydrated_domains_txt` or the certificate alias, if defined.

 Format is as follows: